5 Most Common Mistakes Beginner Writers Make

 3. Procrastinating and avoiding your writing

-For modern scribes, distractions are everywhere – merely a click or swipe away.
+To make life more complicated for modern scribes, distractions are everywhere – merely a click or swipe away.
 A notification pops up on your phone or laptop, you go to check it, and it’s as if you’ve blacked out and lost an hour of your precious writing time.

 4. Not creating a daily writing ritual